 Then for each call frame:

-Execute a call with the specified mode, target, gas_limit, and data.
+Let resolved_target = frame.target if frame.target is not null else tx.sender, then execute a call with the specified mode, flags, resolved_target, gas_limit, value, and data.

 If mode is SENDER: